SerhiiStaryk/mosaic-dashboard/README.md

 ## Overview

 This is a **React-based dashboard** built with **Vite**, providing an interactive and responsive user interface for managing various components.
 The project leverages modern libraries like **Tailwind CSS** for styling, **react-mosaic-component** for layout management, and **react-select** for enhanced dropdown functionality.
 For the backend, the project uses **json-server** to provide a mock API for data management.
+Additionally, Docker is used to containerize the application.

 ## Features